Insidious: Beyond the Shadows

 "Insidious: Beyond the Shadows" is a hypothetical movie that continues the haunting saga of the Lambert family.
 After the harrowing events of "Insidious: The Red Door", the family believed they had finally escaped the malevolent spirits that had haunted them.
 However, they soon discover that evil is not so easily defeated.

-In "Beyond the Shadows", the Lamberts are attempting to rebuild their lives, but they can't shake the feeling that something is still terribly wrong.
+In "Beyond the Shadows", the Lamberts attempt to rebuild their lives, but they can't shake the feeling that something is wrong.
 Elise Rainier, the gifted psychic who has aided them in the past, is also troubled by the lingering presence of the supernatural.

-When a series of inexplicable occurrences begin to disrupt their lives, the Lamberts are forced to confront the terrifying reality that the spirits may have followed them beyond the red door.
-As they delve deeper into the shadowy world of the dead, they uncover a sinister plot that threatens not just their family, but the entire world.
+When a series of inexplicable occurrences disrupt their lives, the Lamberts must confront the terrifying reality that the spirits may have followed them beyond the red door.
+As they delve deeper into the shadowy world of the dead, they uncover a sinister plot that threatens not just their family but the world as a whole

-With the help of Elise and her team of paranormal investigators, the Lamberts must once again battle the forces of darkness in a desperate attempt to bring light back into their lives.
-But as they venture further into the shadows, they realize that some doors, once opened, can never truly be closed.
+With the help of Elise and her paranormal investigators, the Lamberts must once again battle the forces of darkness in a desperate attempt to bring light back into their lives.
+But as they venture further into the shadows, they realise that some doors, once opened, can never truly be closed.

-"Insidious: Beyond the Shadows" is a chilling exploration of the unseen world that exists all around us, and a reminder that sometimes, the things that scare us the most are the things we can't see.
+"Insidious: Beyond the Shadows" is a chilling exploration of the unseen world around us.
+It reminds us that sometimes, the things that scare us the most are the things we can't see.

-3. Contracts: The creators can use contracts to protect their IP rights.
+Contracts: The creators can use contracts to protect their IP rights.
 For example, they could use non-disclosure agreements (NDAs) to prevent people involved in the production from revealing confidential information.
-They could also use licensing agreements to control how their IP is used by others.
+They could also use licensing agreements to control how others use their IP.

-4. Patents: While less common in the film industry, patents could potentially be used to protect any innovative technologies or methods developed for the production of the movie.
+Patents: While less common in the film industry, patents could potentially protect any innovative technologies or methods developed for producing a movie.